Loading...

 • Bass players: your own bass stool

-As always, we have an exciting season planned for the orchestra; you can see below the repertoire for Fall 2022.
+As always, we have an exciting season planned for the orchestra; you can see below the repertoire for Fall 2024.
 I did want to reach out especially to the freshmen and other new players to give you a heads up about the placement auditions.
 Usually they are held the first weekend of each semester.
 These are valuable in and of themselves, as you will be taking many auditions in your lives.
 This can get you more familiar with the process.
-I will give an audition prep class for first year students during L & T (time TBD), this will give you an idea of how to prepare the placement audition.
+I will give an audition prep class for first year students during L & T (7pm, August 15 in Bito CPS), this will give you an idea of how to prepare the placement audition.

-This coming semester there will indeed be auditions (on Sept 3, 4 and 5), but in certain sections where there are many known players who have already won principal spots the first concert will be assigned. (violin, viola, cello, oboe, bassoon, trumpet).
+This coming semester there will indeed be auditions (on Sept 6, 7 and 8), but in certain sections where there are many known players who have already won principal spots the first concert will be assigned.
 The seatings can be found here as they are put up: (please use your bard account to access this link)

 Just some details: The auditions are behind a screen to reproduce a professional orchestral audition as much as possible, and to guarantee anonymity.
 These are heard by a small panel of judges from the faculty, and then those impressions are conveyed to your studio faculty, who confer about the final decision.
 You are encouraged to get a hold of their comments in the weeks after the audition.
 The repertoire varies from instrument to instrument; in the strings and harp we tend to have selections from the actual repertoire for the semester.
 In the winds brass and percussion, it may be a mixture or only standard repertoire.
 Some professors allow for a solo first, some not.
 Please find the audition repertoire here: